mavpf/mavpf/README.md

 - 👋 Hi, I’m Marco!
-- 👀 I’m interested in mobile development.
+- 👀 I’m interested in mobile development and AI.
-- 🌱 I’m currently learning Kotlin.
+- 🌱 I’m currently learning Python.
-- 💞️ I’m looking to collaborate on Kotlin projects, to increase my knowledge.
+- 💞️ I’m looking to collaborate on Python projects with AI, to increase my knowledge.
 - 📫 How to reach me: mavpf2@gmail.com

 <!---